leobas0/FDL-project/README.md

-# FDL-project
-Computer Vision Project for Foundations of Deep Learning course
+## Foundations of Deep Learning course project

 Group members: Leonardo Basili, Léopold Granger

+# Introduction

 The project consisted in a kaggle challenge focused on the development of a dense segmentation model for aerial post-flood aerial imagery.